tusqui3/StatisticalNarrowBand/README.md

 # Narrow Band Radiation Model

-A python implementation to compute narrow band parameters for thermal radiation in gas mixtures using the Malkmus model for gaseous species in high temperature applications.
+A python implementation to compute narrow band parameters for thermal radiation in gas mixtures using the Malkmus model for gaseous species in high temperature applications such as combustion chambers.
 Based on RADIS and the following reference,

  *Updated band model parameters for H2O, CO2, CH4 and CO radiation at high temperature*, Philippe Rivière, Anouar Soufiani, 2012